 Subshrubs to trees, (deciduous); phelloderm with chambered crystalliferous cells; dilation of secondary phloem by expansion of axial parenchyma [not ray cells]; leaves palmate to pinnate (simple), basal leaves appearing well before flowering; fruits dorsi-ventrally flattened or not, heteromericarpic, 2-3 winged [wings exo- and mesocarp alone], rib oil ducts forming cavities, ventral bundles 2, lateral [commissural], carpophores free, bifid, (dispersed mesocarp druses 0); n = ?11, 12

 2/5.
 Tropical, S.W.
 Africa (Map: van Wyk et al. 2013).

 4c.
 Saniculeae Burnett

-Plant ± herbaecous; (R)-3'-O-ß-D-glucopyranosylrosmarinic acid +, (cardenolides - Eryngium); leaves (compound), lamina often broad, teeth with hairy or spiny tips; umbels simple (a capitulum - Eryngium; pseudoracemose - Sanicula), with showy inflorescence bracts; pedicels ± 0; (flowers blue), carpellate flowers sessile; fruit scaly or spiny, (ribs with two vascular bundles), carpophore 0, or ventral bundles 2, opposite [carinal], (rib secretory ducts/cavities 0), (dispersed crystals throughout mesocarp 0), endocarp not lignified; n = 8 (9, 11, 12).
+Plant ± herbaceous; (R)-3'-O-ß-D-glucopyranosylrosmarinic acid +, (cardenolides - Eryngium); leaves simple (compound), lamina often broad, teeth with hairy or spiny tips; umbels simple (a capitulum - Eryngium; pseudoracemose - Sanicula), with ± petal-like inflorescence bracts (green); pedicels ± 0; (flowers blue), carpellate flowers sessile; fruit barely flattened, scaly or spiny, (± smooth), (ribs with two vascular bundles), carpophore 0, or ventral bundles 2, opposite [carinal], (rib secretory ducts/cavities 0), (dispersed crystals throughout mesocarp 0), endocarp not lignified; n = 8 (9, 11, 12).

 Synonymy: Eryngiaceae Berchtold & J. Presl, Saniculaceae Berchtold & J. Presl